I am a PhD candidate in Economics at Collegio Carlo Alberto and the University of Turin.

 Work in Progress

-Competing for the Ocean: Offshore Oil Discoveries and Fisheries in Senegal
+From Food to Cash: Offshore Oil Discoveries and Fisheries in Senegal

 Pre-Doctoral Publications